-Emergency egress doors equipped with CASS in the International Terminal, E Concourse, A/B Terminal, A Concourse and B Concourse, are configured as follows:
+Emergency egress doors equipped with CASS are configured as follows:

-• Doors are equipped with delayed egress locks having 3 seconds to initiate the magnetic lock (mag-lock) release countdown, with a total release time of 15 seconds.
-During an emergency egress situation, the crashbar (panic hardware) is engaged, the local alarm is activated, and the magnetic lock is released, thereby allowing the door to open.
-CASS reports to CDC and MDTA Police.
+• Doors are equipped with delayed egress locks having 3 second nuisance delay to initiate the magnetic lock (mag-lock) release countdown, with a total release time of 15 seconds.
+During an emergency egress condition initiated locally, the delayed egress magnetic lock will release and the panic hardware (crash bar) will hold the door closed until the panic hardware device (crash bar) is depressed to retract the latch bolt.
+Upon opening the door, the local alarm will be activated and an alarm will be issued to the alarm monitoring workstation which will report to CDC and MDTA Police.

-In the International Terminal and E Concourse where large groups of doors are clustered together for use as emergency egress, only one door is configured with a card reader/keypad, mag-lock, etc., and all other doors are equipped only with door position contacts and a sign stating "For Emergency Exit Only".
+In the International Terminal and E Concourse where large groups of doors are clustered together for use as emergency egress, only one door is configured with a card reader/keypad, but all of the doors in each cluster are equipped with delayed egress magnetic locks and door position contacts and a sign stating "For Emergency Exit Only".
+Also provided are magnetic locks and door position contacts and a sign stating "For Emergency Exit Only, PUSH UNTIL ALARM SOUNDS.
+DOOR CAN BE OPENED IN 15 SECONDS" of not less than 1 inch high and not less than 1/8 inch in stroke width on a contrasting background.
+Upon activation of the delayed egress function on any door within the group, and upon completion of the countdown, all of the portals within the group will release and allow immediate egress.
 This allows large volumes of people to exit quickly.
-When one of these doors is opened, the local alarm will sound and the MDTA Police and CDC personnel will be alerted.
+Upon initiation of the release process, the local alarm will sound and an alarm will be issued to the alarm monitoring workstation which will report to the MDTA Police and CDC personnel.